xapax/security/port_scanning.md

 If we do not want to create a connection we can add the `-sS` flag

 #### Output scan to a textfile
+Not all output works with grepable format.
+For example NSE does not work with grepable.
+So you might want to use xml instead.

 ```
+# To text-file
 -oN nameOfFile

+# To grepable format
+-oG nameOfFile

+# To xml
+-oX nameOfFile
 ```

 #### UDP scan